tylertitsworth/5th-age-srd/Classes/Druid.md

 ### Circle of the Feysong Spells

 The spells you cast as a fey druid are an expression of your faerie nature, and many are designed to cause mischief.
-You get a number of spells depending on your level and whether you are an initiate, adept or master, as per the unified progression table at the start of this chapter.
+You get a number of spells depending on your level and whether you are an initiate, adept or master, as per the unified progression table.
 You choose your spells after each full heal-up.

 Unlike other druids, fey druids use Charisma instead of Wisdom as the main stat for their magic.